Kefir Soda FAQs

 What could affect the fermentation (carbonation)?

-Amount of natural sugar in the mixture (from the juice): The sweeter the faster and stronger the carbonation.
+Amount of natural sugar in the mixture (from the juice): The sweeter the juice, the faster and stronger the carbonation.

-Ratios of water-starter-juice: the more starter and sweet liquid there is, the faster and stronger the carbonation.
+Ratios of water-starter-juice: the more starter and sweet liquid in the recipe, the faster and stronger the carbonation.

 Duration: There's a sweet spot during fermentation where your bottle is nicely carbonated, pleasantly tangy, and has lost quite a bit of its initial sweetness.
 That's when it needs to go into the fridge.
-Any longer on the counter and the fermentation weakens or, conversely, over-fizz.
+Any longer on the counter and the fermentation weakens or, conversely, will get too much fizz.
 Gently open your bottle to release pressure.

 Listen To My Podcast

-Kefir Soda is a great bubbly probiotic drink and the perfect substitute for sugary beverages that aren't good for you.
+Kefir Soda is a great bubbly, probiotic drink and the perfect substitute for sugary beverages that aren't good for you.
 It is super easy to make, and I can give you extra tips in this podcast to make it super easy.
-Tune it to learn more!
+Tune in to learn more!

 References I talked about: